anhlin/SimpleShell/README.md

 Originally written for the FreeBSD Operating System

+Note: Need to run as root to use some commands such as cat

 Files Included:
 - lex.l: generates lexical analyzer with flex
 - myshell.c: main code for the shell